-Pupils also learn how to access their Bibles, to extract stories and to explore themes which reveal an understanding of the Christian story.
+Pupils will explore themes which reveal an understanding of the Christian story.
 They are also encouraged to explore symbolism in stories, artefacts and rituals from other world religions.
 Personal research, culminating in PowerPoint presentations, will be encouraged.

 The course offers ample opportunity for pupils to explore some of the deeper questions of belief, what motivates people to behave in a certain way, questions of morality and so on.
 Discussion and reflection is therefore always encouraged and no-one is ever directed to adopt any particular point of view.